 Researchers have found positive associations between fish oil supplements and cognitive functioning as well as differences in brain structure between users and non-users of fish oil supplements.
 Compared to non-users, fish oil supplements were associated with better cognitive functioning during the study.
 The unique finding, however, is that there was a clear association between fish oil and brain volume in two critical areas utilized in memory and thinking (cerebral cortex and hippocampus).
 In other words, fish oil use was associated with less brain shrinkage in patients taking these supplements.

 Bottom line: A diet lacking in omega-3 fatty acids, may cause your brain to age faster and lose some of its memory and thinking abilities.
 Add it to your daily supplement list to keep your brain healthy through the years.

 6. Preserve lean muscle

-Supplementing the diet with fish oil may prevent muscle loss that commonly occurs in cancer patients who undergo chemotherapy.
+Supplementing the diet with fish oil may prevent the muscle loss that commonly occurs in cancer patients who undergo chemotherapy.
 The trial involved 16 patients who took fish oil (2.2 grams of eicosapentaenoic acid/day) and 24 patients who did not.
 Patients who did not take fish oil lost an average of 2.3 kilograms whereas patients receiving fish oil maintained their weight.
 What’s even more interesting is that 69 percent of patients in the fish oil group gained or maintained muscle mass.

 Bottom line: Remember, muscle is metabolically active and burns calories even while you sleep.
 Adding in fish oil will help preserve muscle, even while dieting.